 How Often Are Railroad Ties Replaced?

+What is needed when replacing railroad ties?
 A typical railroad system has several parts including the actual rails, spikes, and the train.
 One more important but often overlooked part of the railroad system is the tie.
 Railroad ties, also known as sleepers or crossties, are basically strips of wood or concrete parts that are located under the rails.

 The ties help by holding the entire truck intact using spikes.
 They also make sure that the rails are an equal distance apart and level with each other.
 Railroad ties are important because without them the rails can move or sway and throw the train off balance.